Gaining Momentum When Facing Mindset Blocks

 Mindset Block #3: The “Nothing’s Working” Spiral

-Mindset Shift: Micro-wins lead to momentum.
+Mindset Shift: Micro-wins lead to momentum

 Try This:

-✦ Measure what matters: action taken, not just outcomes.
+✦ Measure effort, not just outcomes

 How to Overcome Mindset Blocks And Start Gaining Momentum

-Here are 3 tools that helped:
+Here are 3 go-to strategies that actually helped:

 1. Use Mindset Reset Triggers

-✦ Midday: Reflect after finishing a task.
+✦ Midday: Pause after a task — celebrate progress

 ✦ Evening: Journal one thing you’re proud of.